Welcome to Computer Information Systems

 Santa Barbara City College’s CIS Department offers comprehensive training in these program areas:

-A Skills Competency Award in Microsoft SQL Server Database Administration.
+- A Skills Competency Award in Access SQL Professional.

-A Skills Competency Award in Virtualization System Administration.
+- A Skills Competency Award in Mac OS X Administration.

-A Skills Competency Award in Mobile Device Administration.
+- A Skills Competency Award in Cloud Computing Specialist.

 The CIS Department also provides introductory and microcomputer courses (electives) for students in programs campus-wide.